-- review the care given to patients to make sure it is of the highest possible standard - make sure services are planned to meet patients' needs in the future - investigate complaints, legal claims or important incidents - check and report on how effectively NHS Wales has been performing - make sure that NHS Wales gives value for money such as name, address and date of birth will be removed.
+- · review the care given to patients to make sure it is of the highest possible standard - make sure services are planned to meet patients' needs in the future - investigate complaints, legal claims or important incidents - check and report on how effectively NHS Wales has been performing - make sure that NHS Wales gives value for money

+If your information is used, whenever possible the type of information that identifies you such as name, address and date of birth will be removed.
 The process of removing the information that identifies you is called anonymisation.
 Where this is not possible, rules and contracts are in place to ensure that patient information is safe and its use complies with the law.